ushakrishnan/EngageIQ/README.md

 - VITE_ENABLE_ANALYTICS   # true/false (feature flag for analytics)
 - VITE_APP_VERSION        # build/release tag shown in UI
 - VITE_API_BASE_URL       # backend API base URL (e.g. http://localhost:4000)
-- VITE_ADMIN_SERVER_URL   # optional admin server URL used by some admin features
+  - VITE_ADMIN_SERVER_URL   # optional admin server URL used by some admin features (frontend-only)
+  - ADMIN_SERVER_URL        # canonical server-side admin URL used by backend scripts and tooling

 Notes and security guidance:

 - The frontend intentionally no longer reads or exposes any database provider configuration (Cosmos endpoint/key, database/container names).
 All database credentials and setup live in the backend.
-If you see `VITE_COSMOS_*` variables in historical docs or scripts, keep those values only in `backend/.env`.
+Historical references to VITE_COSMOS_* may exist in old docs; treat them as legacy and keep secrets only in `backend/.env`.

 - DO NOT put production secrets (Cosmos keys, Azure OpenAI keys, etc.) in any `frontend/.env` file.
 Anything prefixed with `VITE_` is bundled into the